Back to blog

 • Transparent monthly reporting on lead generation metrics tied to your revenue target

-Consistent improvement in what does a marketing agency do results from month to month
+• Consistent improvement in agency performance results from month to month

 Red flags: